 Generally speaking diversification, or the spreading of your investments across a number of different investments is seen as a positive risk management strategy because you are spreading the risk.
 Investing in start-ups, early stage and unlisted companies should be done as part of a diversified investment portfolio.
 Not every type of investment will be appropriate for every investor.
 To spread and therefore disperse risk you should consider investing smaller amounts in multiple businesses.
 Investing in unlisted companies, particularly start-ups and early stage is a high risk/high reward investment strategy and you should strongly consider only investing a small percentage of your investment capital into this type of investment which is liquid and has a high degree of failure risk.

 You should conduct your own research or seek guidance form an independent financial adviser prior to making any investment.
-Please visit our website for a full risk disclosure.

 Circle 42 Limited t/a Trendscout is registered with the Information Commissioners Office under registration reference ZA491380 Registered in England Company No. 11534889.